tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 ```
 http://api.aerisapi.com/normals/flagstaff,az?client_id=CLIENTID&client_secret=CLIENTSECRET&limit=5&filter=hassnow
 ```

+{: .tip}
+You can also make these requests by simply going to the URL in your address bar.
+Use the [JSON Formatter plugin for Chrome](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) to automatically format the JSON response.

 By looking at these two different weather APIs, you can see some differences in the way the information is called and returned.
 However, fundamentally both APIs have endpoints that you can configure with parameters.
 When you make requests with the endpoints, you get responses that contain information, often in JSON format.
 This is the core of how REST APIs work &mdash; you send a request and get a response.